 If you do feel like you are subject to medical malpractice, you can take the following steps to proceed with your medical negligence claim:

 Following a medical negligence claim, the outcomes to a case are based on circumstances incurred from medical negligence.
 These are known as damages:

 Non-financial damages include; pain and suffering, physical and emotional damage, loss of quality of life, and loss of opportunity.

 These refer to out of pocket expenses incurred as a result of the malpractice.
 For example, loss of earnings and future earnings (if you were out of work), current and future medical bills, care fees, costs of adapting a home, physiotherapy fees, and fees for medical equipment / ongoing medication needed.

-For medical neglect claims * it is two years less a day following the date of the incident or 2 years less a day following the date that a person made the connection that their illness or injuries were a result of medical negligence *.
+When taking into account how long medical negligence claims take, it is important to remember that medical negligence cases require certain time frames in place within which you can bring a claim.
+For medical negligence claims, it is two years less a day following the date of the incident or 2 years less a day following the date that a person made the connection that their illness or injuries were a result of medical negligence.